ChristianTremblay/BAC0/doc/source/schedules.rst

 multiple elements.

 First, as you notice, actually, BAC0 support the "weeklySchedule" which is a property of the bacnet object ScheduleObject.
+The exceptionSchedule is not yet supported.
+Neither the calendar.

 The weeklySchedule property is generally used locally inside the controller and is often synchronized from a supervisory controller if required.